-The in person final exam is True/False and multiple choice in format with no calculations.
-The mid-term exams will be scheduled for 1.5 hours for Mid-Term 1 and 1.0 hours for Mid-Term 2 and consist of 70 and 50 questions respectively.
-The final exam will be scheduled for 2.0 hours and consist of 90 questions.
-All exams are closed book examinations.
-Dictionaries are NOT allowed into the examinations and use of other online sites (such as translation sites or any other sites) is strictly prohibited.
+Exams are multiple choice in format.
+Each midterm exam will be scheduled for 1.5 hours, consist of 60 questions, and are closed book examinations.
+The final exam will be scheduled for 2.0 hours and consist of 80 questions and is a closed book examination.
+Dictionaries are NOT allowed into the examinations.